dopplerchase/ai2es_schooner_hpc/docs/source/index.rst

 .. note::

    This project is under active development.
-Last edit made on 13 Jul 2023 by RJC with the help of ChatGPT
+Last edit made on 10 Apr 2024 by RJC with the help of ChatGPT

 ++++++++++++
 Introduction